 In the meantime, respected names in spine research found the same results in their studies - no relation between hamstring flexibility and incidence of back pain.

 I had already done work that found that too much inward curve of the lower back (hyperlordosis/ swayback) caused pain with long standing, from compressing and pinching the area (explained on the Back Pain With Standing page, and a bit about the studies on my ab syllabus).
 In continuing work, I found that during the act of stretching hamstrings, the inward curve of the lower back becomes less - only during those few seconds, of course.
 For the many people with lower back pain from too much inward curve, the reduced angle and lumbar lengthening provided temporary relief from the compressed pinched ache that hyperlordosis causes.
 Of course, when they stood up and went back to standing swaybacked (too much inward angle) the pain eventually came back and they felt they needed to bend forward and stretch again to relieve it.
 The brief reversal of symptoms during back stretching became mistaken for relief from the hamstring stretch.
-Hamstring stretching became further confused with hamstring flexibility.
+Brief hamstring stretching became further confused with lifelong hamstring flexibility.
 Like "whispering down the lane" it next changed into hamstring flexibility prescriptions for any kind of back pain.
-Then worse - people thought that the temporary bending forward during crunches and other flexion exercise like PIlates was curing back pain, wrongly thinking strengthening or other mythology was the reason, when it was just a temporary reversal of the bad posture (lumbar sway) that was causing the problem.
+Then worse - people thought that the temporary bending forward during crunches and other flexion exercise like Pilate's was curing back pain, wrongly thinking strengthening or other mythology was the reason, when it was just a temporary reversal of the bad posture (lumbar sway) that was causing the problem.
 Temporary bending forward felt good after crushing the lower spine with all the excess inward sway.

 What to do instead?
 If you get the kind of lower back pain felt with long standing, walking & running, and feel that bending over forward or sitting brings relief and stretches out the ache, you probably stand with too much lumbar arch (hyperlordosis).
 Instead of keeping the bad posture and getting recurring lower back pain, then doing hamstring stretches to try to temporarily curb it, prevent the entire problem with neutral spine.
 Then you don't over-curve and compress the lumbar spine (you stop your swayback with healthy standing position) and don't cause any back pain in the first place.
 Then, to get a healthy lower back stretch built into your regular day, use good bending, explained on the Fix Lower Back Pain page and in my books.
 For effective and functional hamstring stretches without flexion, see my book Stretching Smarter Stretching Healthier, with one helpful stretch in my web site Stretching Smarter article.
 It is a whole world of healthier smarter movement mechanics and daily habits.
 You won't get the pain and will also move and stretch in healthier way to stop future damage.